 A Participating Generator will be exempt from requirements for direct telemetry for any Generating Unit with a rated capacity of less than 10MW, unless that Generating Unit is certified by the ISO to provide Ancillary Services.
-Appendix Q of the ISO Tariff describes the telemetry requirements for EIRs (solar and wind) of 1MW or larger.
+Appendix Q of the ISO Tariff describes the telemetry requirements for EIRs (solar and wind) and Hybrid Resources with a renewable component of 1MW or larger.
 Appendix A of the ISO Tariff defines the MW thresholds for a Participating Generator that an EIR resource that is less than 1.0MW and greater than 0.5MW has the option to participate in the ISO markets.